Unaccompanied asylum-seeking children in the United Kingdom: Scottish Guardianship Service

 As referenced above, the Scottish Guardianship Service has been piloting a system of guardianship in Scotland.
 The service is currently confined to Scotland, and is provided to every unaccompanied asylum-seeking child who is newly arrived to Scotland.
 The role of a guardian in the program is to serve as a link between the many services that UASC receive, to help the youth understand the roles of the services and the intricacies of the immigration system, and to advocate on behalf of the child.

 Refugee Council

-The Refugee Council's Children's Section part of the Asylum Support Partnership is a nationally operating service that works both directly with unaccompanied asylum-seeking children and with those providing support, serving about 1,000 UASC each year.
+The Refugee Council's Children's Section part of the Asylum Support Partnership is a nationally operating service that works both directly with unaccompanied asylum-seeking children and with those providing support, serving about 3,000 UASC each year.
 Its Panel Advice Service helps these young people through the asylum seeking by providing direct advice, as well as working in conjunction with social workers who are assigned to work with the UASC.
 The Children's Section also organizes educational classes, including English classes, and social activities in its office in Croydon.

+Missing children

+It was reported in 2023 that 200 unaccompanied asylum-seeking children had gone missing from hotels arranged for by the Home Office, with 66 missing from the Brighton and Hove local authority alone.